iijjlk/iijjlk.github.io/index.md

 # About Me

-I am a first-year Ph.D. student in Computer Science and Technology at Fuzhou University.
+I am a Second-year Ph.D. student in Computer Science and Technology at Fuzhou University.

-My research interests include low-level image enhancement, event-based vision, and multimodal perception.
+My research interests include Low-Level Image Enhancement, Event-based vision, and Multimodal Perception.
 I am currently exploring how event signals, image priors, and multimodal representations can be used to enhance degraded visual data under challenging conditions.

 # Research Interests